2 Kings 23:36–24:17

 8Jehoiachin was eighteen years old when he became king, and he reigned three months in Jerusalem.
 His mother was Nehushta the daughter of Elnathan, from Jerusalem.
 9He did evil in the sight of the Lord as his ancestors had done.

 10At that time the generals of King Nebuchadnezzar of Babylon marched to Jerusalem and besieged the city.
 11King Nebuchadnezzar of Babylon came to the city while his generals were besieging it.
 12King Jehoiachin of Judah, along with his mother, his servants, his officials, and his eunuchs surrendered to the king of Babylon.
 The king of Babylon, in the eighth year of his reign, took Jehoiachin prisoner.
 13Nebuchadnezzar took from there all the riches in the treasuries of the Lord’s temple and of the royal palace.
-He removed all the gold items which King Solomon of Israel had made for the Lord’s temple, just as the Lord had warned.
+He removed all the gold items that King Solomon of Israel had made for the Lord’s temple, just as the Lord had warned.
 14He deported all the residents of Jerusalem, including all the officials and all the soldiers (10,000 people in all).
 This included all the craftsmen and those who worked with metal.
 No one was left except for the poorest among the people of the land.
 15He deported Jehoiachin from Jerusalem to Babylon, along with the king’s mother and wives, his eunuchs, and the high-ranking officials of the land.
 16The king of Babylon deported to Babylon all the soldiers (there were 7,000), as well as 1,000 craftsmen and metal workers.
 This included all the best warriors.
 17The king of Babylon made Mattaniah, Jehoiachin’s uncle, king in Jehoiachin’s place.
 He renamed him Zedekiah.(NET Bible)

-59:1 For the music director; according to the al-tashcheth style; a prayer of David, written when Saul sent men to surround his house and murder him.
+59:1 For the music director, according to the al-tashcheth style; a prayer of David, written when Saul sent men to surround his house and murder him.

-Deliver me from my enemies, my God!
+Deliver me from my enemies, my God.

-Protect me from those who attack me!
+Protect me from those who attack me.

-2Deliver me from evildoers!
+2Deliver me from evildoers.

-Rescue me from violent men!
+Rescue me from violent men.

 3For look, they wait to ambush me;